Fridolin Ambongo Besungu

-He served as a parish priest and as a professor before his episcopal career and since being a bishop has been a leading voice among his conferees for national peace.
-He is also a professed member of the Order of Friars Minor Capuchin.
+Ambongo served as a parish priest and as a professor before his episcopal career and since becoming a bishop has been a leading voice among his conferees for national peace.
 Pope Francis raised him to the rank of cardinal on 5 October 2019.
+In 2023 he became president of the Symposium of Episcopal Conferences of Africa and Madagascar.
+He is a member of the Council of Cardinals.

 Education and priesthood

 Fridolin Ambongo Besungu was born in Boto on 24 January 1960 and prepared for the priesthood by studying philosophy in Bwamanda and theology from 1984 to 1988 at the Saint Eugène de Mazenod Institute.
 He also entered the Order of Friars Minor Capuchin where he made his initial vows in 1981 and his perpetual profession in 1987.
-He later obtained a degree in moral theological studies from the Alphonsian Academy in Rome.
+He later obtained a degree in moral theological studies from the Alphonsian Academy in Rome, and he speaks Italian.

 Ambongo was ordained to the priesthood on 14 August 1988 following the completion of his education.
 He worked as a parish priest in Bobito from 1988 until 1989 and then as a professor at the Catholic Faculties of Kinshasa.
 He taught moral theology at the Mazenod Institute from 1995 to 2005.
 He also served as both the major superior and the vice-provincial for his order for the vice-province of the Congo.